puppetlabs/puppet-docs/source/pe/3.1/orchestration_config.markdown

 ### Orchestration SSL

 By default, the orchestration engine uses SSL to encrypt all orchestration messages.
-You can disable this in order to investigate problems, but should **never** disable it in a production deployment where business-critical orchestration commands are are being run.
+You can disable this in order to investigate problems, but should **never** disable it in a production deployment where business-critical orchestration commands are being run.

 To disable SSL: